Qualysec

 In combination with segmentation and Zero Trust:

-- There are various obstacles to attackers rather than open network routes.
+• There are various obstacles for attackers rather than open network routes.

 The medical device cybersecurity is enhanced by this architecture-based methodology in Canada, which minimizes the chances of a single device attack being transformed into a patient safety incident.